nf-core/rnasplice/docs/usage.md

 Prior to DEXSeq DTU analysis, filtering of genes and features with low expression is completed using [DRIMSeq](https://rdrr.io/bioc/DRIMSeq/man/dmFilter.html) which comes with a number of parameters which should be set by the user.
 By default these are all set to 0.
 For example, `--min_samps_gene_expr` defines the minimal number of samples where genes are required to be expressed, and `--min_gene_expr` defines the minimal level of gene expression for genes to be included in the downstream analysis.
 Similarly, `--min_samps_feature_expr` and `--min_samps_feature_prop` defines the minimal number of samples where features are required to be expressed at a minimal expression or proportion.
 This minimum level is further defined by additional filtering parameters `--min_feature_expr` and `--min_feature_prop` respectively.
 Further details of this filtering process can be see within the **DTU** workflow [here](https://f1000research.com/articles/7-952).

+### IsoformSwitchAnalyzeR

+IsoformSwitchAnalyzeR as described by [Vitting-Seerup et al., 2019](https://doi.org/10.1093/bioinformatics/btz247) performs a genome-wide analysis of splicing patterns and identifies isoform switches.
+It takes a salmon results directory as input so either `--source fastq` or `--source salmon_results` must be given.
+Two parameters can be set:
+`--isoformswitchanalyzer_alpha` sets the significance threshold and `--isoformswitchanalyzer_dIF` sets the minimum absolute difference in isoform expression.

 ## Event based approaches

 Two predominant event-based approaches have been implemented ([rMATS](https://github.com/Xinglab/rmats-turbo/blob/v4.1.2/README.md) and [SUPPA](https://github.com/comprna/SUPPA)) in this pipeline and can be accessed through `--aligner` or `--pseudo_aligner` options: